Chevrolet Corvette C8.R: 2022

-For 2022 Corvette entered only one car for the IMSA Weathertech Sportscar championship, their other car entering full season in the 2022 FIA World Endurance Championship in the GTE Pro class.
+For 2022, Corvette entered only one car for the IMSA Weathertech Sportscar Championship, their other car entering full season in the 2022 FIA World Endurance Championship in the GTE Pro class.
 For IMSA the team developed a GTD kit, as the GTLM class had been replaced by GTD Pro.
 For the first race at Daytona the Corvettes faced a lot of reliability issues and BoP issues, meaning it wasn't very competitive.
 The squad however, quickly bounced back to win at Sebring, but would fail to earn a second trip to victory lane for the rest of the season.
 Eventually, the team settled for third in the final championship standings, behind the Pfaff Motorsports Porsche and Vasser-Sullivan's Lexus.

 The FIA WEC half of the operation would earn a victory at Monza, and would place second at Sebring (separate from the 12 Hour-enduro IMSA race they won) and at Bahrain, but the Tommy Milner-Nick Tandy piloted entry was routinely outpaced by AF Corse's Ferrari and Porsche's factory effort.
 As a result, the two Corvette wheelmen wound up tied for sixth in the final points table.

 2023

-For 2023, Corvette Racing are expected to continue with its modified C8.R in GTD Pro.
-Jordan Taylor and Antonio Garcia will drive at all events, with Tommy Milner joining them in the endurance rounds.
+For 2023, Corvette Racing are continuing with their modified C8.R in GTD Pro.
+Jordan Taylor and Antonio García will drive at all events, with Tommy Milner joining them in the endurance rounds.

 With the GTE-Pro class being eliminated for the 2023 FIA World Endurance Championship.
-Corvette's squad will move to GTE-Am.
-As a result of having to alter its driver lineup to meet the class regulations, Platinum-rated Nicky Catsburg will lead the squad, joined by Ben Keating, a Bronze-level driver, while the team is seeking a Silver-rated pilot to fulfill the remainder of the GTE-Am class requirements.
+Corvette's squad moved to GTE-Am.
+As a result of having to alter its driver lineup to meet the class regulations, Platinum-rated Nicky Catsburg will lead the squad, joined by Ben Keating, a Bronze-level driver, and Nicolás Varrone as their silver driver.
+Catsburg, Keating and Varrone won the GTE-Am class in the C8.R, in the 2023 24 Hours of Le Mans Centenary race.

+On Sunday, July 9, at the 2023 WEC 6 Hours of Monza, Corvette Racing claimed the FIA World Endurance Championship's GTE Am division with two races remaining in the series.

+Competition History

+Complete IMSA SportsCar Championship results

+(key) Races in bold indicates pole position.
+Races in italics indicates fastest lap.

+Complete World Endurance Championship results

+(key) Races in bold indicates pole position.
+Races in italics indicates fastest lap.